retirem/let-me-out/fetch_ips/README.md

 ```

 Output.
 The following files will be created:
-- `aggregated_iplists.txt` with all the IPs from the blocklists, uniquely and sorted
+- `aggregated_iplists.txt` created in the working directory (`/home/USER_NAME/let-me-out`) with all the IPs from the blocklists, uniquely and sorted
-- `fetch_ips.log` log file (in the directory you start the script from) which contains all the actions taken by the script
+- `fetch_ips.log` log file (in the directory one start the script from) which contains all the actions taken by the script

 ## Extract Danish IPs from the aggregated blocklist